-At Advanced Orthopedic Center in Port Charlotte, Florida, we look at each patient as a whole person, not just someone who has a painful area that needs treatment.
-That is the essence of interventional pain management, a discipline rooted in the goal of helping patients relieve their pain through the use of various cutting-edge treatment options, some of them traditional, and some holistic.
+At Advanced Orthopedic Center we look at each patient as a whole person, not just someone who is in pain and needs treatment.
+That is the essence of interventional spine pain management, a discipline rooted in the goal of helping patients relieve their pain using various cutting-edge treatment options, including both holistic and traditional treatments.

-Our interventional pain management techniques include but are not limited to:
+Our interventional pain management (spine) techniques include but are not limited to:

 - DRG (Dorsal Root Ganglion) stimulation

 - Epidural steroid injections

 - Radiofrequency ablation

 - Sacroiliac injections

 - Indirect Lumbar Decompression

 To learn more about some of these and other techniques, please refer to our Patient Education library.

 When to Seek Interventional Pain Management